-1. EDUC 345 - Teaching Art K-12\\\

-VI.
-Art Electives

-(if 30-hour minimum has not been met above.)
+- 1. EDUC 345 Teaching Art K-12 - VI.
+Art Electives (if 30-hour minimum has not been met above.)

-Art Education K-12
+Art Education K-12 Certification Minor

-Certification Minor

-Forty-six semester hours of courses with an EDUC field code plus SOCI 270.
-Minor is restricted to the following specific 46 hours of coursework.
+Forty-one semester hours of courses with an EDUC field code plus SOCI 270.
+Minor is restricted to the following specific 44 hours of coursework.
 Students must complete at least half of the Education coursework through Columbia College and maintain a 2.8 GPA with no grade less than a C.

-•
+SOCI 270 Minority Cultures and 3 hrs

+Relations

 EDUC 102 Introduction to Education I (Must be taken within first 9 hrs of EDUC classes) 1 hr

 EDUC 103 Introduction to Educatin II 1 hr

-EDUC 200 Law, Ethics, and Education 3 hrs

-(Meets college Ethics requirement)

-EDUC 230 Educational Psychology 3 hrs

-EDUC 300 Techniques of Teaching 3 hrs

-EDUC 311 Classroom and Behavior 3 hrs

-Management Techniques

-EDUC 322 Educational Measurement 3 hrs

-& Assessment

-EDUC 338 Teaching Reading in the 3 hrs

-Content Area

-EDUC 345 Teaching Art K-12 3 hrs

-EDUC 390 Education & Psychology 3 hrs

-of the Exceptional Child

-EDUC 392 Adolescent Psychology 3 hrs

-EDUC 400 Senior Seminar 3 hrs

-(This course is to be taken

-concurrently with EDUC 422)

-SOCI 270 Minority Cultures and Relations 3 hrs

-ام d Experienc e Coursework

-Field Experience Coursework
+(Course will include one hour of field

+experience: 15-hour placement)

+- EDUC 200 Law, Ethics, and Education 3 hrs (Meets college Ethics requirement) (Course will include one hour of field experience: 15-hour placement) - EDUC 230 Educational Psychology 3 hrs (Course will include one hour of field experience: 15-hour placement) - EDUC 300 Techniques of Teaching 3 hrs - EDUC 311 Classroom and Behavior 3 hrs Management Techniques (Course will include one hour of field experience: 15-hour placement) - EDUC 322 Educational Measurement 3 hrs & Assessment - EDUC 338 Teaching Reading in the 3 hrs Content Area (Course will include one hour of field experience: 15-hour placement)

-EDUC 422 Student Teaching in the 8 hrs Secondary Schools [12 wks] (Must receive a "B" or higher for certification) (Two placements [1:K-6 & 1:7-12] 6 wks each for Art K-12 majors)
+- EDUC 345 Teaching Art K-12 3 hrs (Course will include one hour of field experience: 35-hour placement) - EDUC 390 Education & Psychology 3 hrs of the Exceptional Child - EDUC 392 Adolescent Psychology 3 hrs - EDUC 400 Senior Seminar 3 hrs (This course is to be taken the semester before student teaching) - EDUC 422 Student Teaching in the 8 hrs Secondary Schools [16 wks] (Must receive a "B" or higher for certification) (Two placements [1:K-6 & 1:7-12] 8 wks each for Art K-12 majors)